The following must be submitted within 3 months of Practicum/Clinical start date:

 - Ability to provide safe client care in commonly encountered and unavoidable environmental factors.

-Students can expect to complete one to three hours of homework per day.
+Students can expect to complete 1 – 4 hours of homework per day.

 * Practical Nursing Access Program was reviewed and approved by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.